googleapis/google-cloud-cpp/google/cloud/documentai/quickstart/README.md

    project.
 As it is often the case with C++ libraries, compiling these dependencies may take several minutes.

-3. Run the example, change the placeholder(s) to appropriate values:
+3. Run the example, changing the placeholder(s) to appropriate values:

    ```bash
    bazel run :quickstart -- [PROJECT_ID] [LOCATION_ID] [PROCESSOR_ID]